 Most people find the building of a swimming pool to be an exciting time; waiting for the project to be completed and the weather warm enough to swim in the clear water.

 Today, Davenport has many city and private pools for residents to swim in.
+Most of them were approved for pool replastering so they are practically new now.
 That was not the case when the city decided to build its first public swimming pool in 1921 – 1922.
 Who knew the event would become part of a unique time in Davenport’s history?

 In 1920, citizens of Davenport elected their first, and last, Socialist majority city council.
 Not only was the mayor, C. L. Barewald, part of the Socialist Party, but so were five of the eight alderman ; the other three aldermen belonged to the Republican Party.
 The Mayor Barewald and the aldermen on his ticket wanted to promote the interests of the average citizen and the creation of a public swimming pool in the downtown area would fit that idea.